mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

  	- This bound follows from the fact that each step of the algorithm creates at most two new states.
  2. *N(r)* has one start state and one accepting state.
  	- The accepting state has no outgoing transitions, and the start state has no incoming transitions.
- 3. Each state of *N(r)* other than the accepting state has either one outgoing transition on a symbol in Σ or two outgoing transitions, both on ε.
+ 3. Each state of *N(r)* other than the accepting state has either one outgoing transition on a symbol in Σ or two outgoing transitions, both on ε. ???

+Example 3.24 : Let us use Algorithm 3.23 to construct an NFA for r = **(a|b)\*abb**.

+Figure 3.43 shows a parse tree for *r* that is analogous to the parse trees constructed for Arithmetic expressions in Section 2.2.3.

+For subexpression r₁ , the first a, we construct the NFA: